MileHacker Logo

 Bridging the Gap

 • Language Barriers: Mandarin Cantonese is the official language.
-English proficiency is limited in Shangqiu.
+English proficiency is not widely available in Shangqiu.
 Learning basic Mandarin phrases significantly enriches daily interactions.
 Rosetta Stone gives complete language courses.

 • Translation Resources: Google Translate (with VPN), Baidu Translate, and Pleco (dictionary app) are helpful.
 Download offline language packs.